sinclairzx81/typebox/readme.md

 const R = Value.Check(T, { x: 1 })                   // const R = true
 ```

+<a name='values-cast'></a>

 ### Cast

-Use the cast function to cast a value into a type.
+Use the Cast function to cast a value into a type.
 This function will retain as much information as possible from the value being cast.

 ```typescript
 const T = Type.Object({ x: Type.Number(), y: Type.Number() }, { additionalProperties: false })